rocas777/RouteFInder/README.md

 # FEUP-EDAA

+Program to find a Multimodal path on the city of Porto

 ## How to run
 go run cmd/main/edaa.go

 Open index.html and chose option 2 on the program to use the UI

+## Implemented ALgorithms
+- A* for Shortest Path
+- ALT for Shortest path
+- Genetic Algorithm for Shortest and Cheapest Path

 ## List of dependencies
 ### Go (automatically installed when executing go run):